Find Grad Schools

 63 Yearly Graduations

 California State University - Northridge comes in at #16 on our list of the most popular colleges offering master's degrees in engineering-related fields.
 Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 63 people received their master's degree in engineering-related fields from CSUN.
-Of these students, 31% were women and 22% were members of underrepresented racial-ethnic groups.
-California State University - Northridge engineering-related fields graduates who receive their master's degree go on to jobs earning a median salary of $105,490.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 30% were women.

 62 Yearly Graduations

 University of Illinois at Urbana-Champaign is the 17th most popular school in the nation for students seeking a master's degree in engineering-related fields.
 Each year, around 52,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,768 per year, while in-state graduate students, on average, pay $15,545 per year.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
 During the most recent year for which we have data, 62 people received their master's degree in engineering-related fields from UIUC.
-Of these students, 42% were women and 2% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in engineering-related fields at University of Illinois at Urbana-Champaign make a median salary of 105,490.
+Of these students, 44% were women and 8% were members of underrepresented racial-ethnic groups.

 #18